 Where surgical mortality arises from the decision to operate, the report reveals a variety of rash medical decisions being made in the face of complex conditions.
 In some of these situations, just one more simple test or x-ray would have revealed the necessity to hold off on surgery to address a particular complicating factor.
 Without a thorough and comprehensive analysis of the patient’s overall health, a rushed decision to operate can end in avoidable tragedy.

 Occasionally, even timely and necessary surgery can result to death as a result of poor surgical technique and after care.

 Even the best surgeon can get it wrong, make errors of judgement or not respond to the signs that an anaesthetised patient is in trouble and deteriorating.

 At first relatives can be in shock, unable to comprehend that an educated doctor – a surgeon no less – could have been the actual cause of the fatality.

 When medical treatment causes fatality, it results in shock and grief for relatives.
 Medical malpractice lawyers often deal with relatives who cannot quite believe that their loved one has been lost in the system in this way.

-With one in 10 instances of surgical mortality stemming from either flawed care or serious injury during treatment, in pays to be informed of the rights and responsibilities of you and your loved ones.
+With one in 10 instances of surgical mortality stemming from either flawed care or serious injury during treatment, it pays to be informed of the rights and responsibilities of you and your loved ones.

 A matter of trust

 The report sets out some frightening realities about our safety in surgical contexts.
 When something goes wrong for a loved one within a surgical context, emotions can range from abject grief through to bewilderment and anger.
-A trusted advisor with expertise in medical negligence law can help to sort out the facts of the matter.
+A trusted advisor with expertise in medical negligence law in Australia can help to sort out the facts of the matter.
 Gaining clarity on specific medical and legal issues can be one step on the path to understanding – and to eventual healing.